TheThingsNetwork/docs/_content/applications-and-integrations/index.md

 To establish the communication with a LoRaWAN device, you need to [add the device](../devices-and-gateways/adding-devices.md) within an application.

-An application can be created via [Console](https://www.thethingsindustries.com/docs/getting-started/console/) or via [CLI](https://www.thethingsindustries.com/docs/getting-started/cli/installing-cli/).
-You create an application in no-time by just providing an **Application ID** and setting its **Owner**.
+An application can be created via the [Console](https://www.thethingsindustries.com/docs/getting-started/console/) or via the [CLI](https://www.thethingsindustries.com/docs/getting-started/cli/installing-cli/).
+You create an application in no-time by providing an **Application ID** and setting its **Owner**.
 [See details about creating an application using the Console or commands for using the CLI](https://www.thethingsindustries.com/docs/integrations/adding-applications/).

 # Integrations